Transfer and transformation hub

 Advice & support:

-- Support and advice for the federal states at steering level (together with the Governance Center)
+- Supporting and advising the federal states at steering level (together with the Governance Center)

-- Monitoring and strategic support for the network management of the federal states
+- Supporting and strategically assisting the network management of the federal states

-- Promotion of evidence-based networking in the federal states
+- Promoting evidence-based networking in the federal states

 Qualification & professionalization: